ez1471012-glitch/-First-Repo/README.md

              .Derived Class
              .Object-Oriented Programming (OOP)

-## Single dimensional Array:
+##4.
+Single dimensional Array:
-.File: single dimensional array program.cs
+.File: *single dimensional array program.cs

 .Description: In this file, by using sinle dimensional array, we store and display the values.

 .Key Points: .Single Dimensional Array
               .For Loop

-## Students Grading system:
+##5.
+Students Grading system:
-.File: students grading system.cs
+.File: *students grading system.cs

 .Description: This program caculates the grades of students on the basis of their marks by using the conditional statements.